crcollins/chemtools-webapp/docs/other/main.md

 - gjf - a standard Gaussian Cartesian connectivity molecule file
 - mol2 - a standard Cartesian-style molecule file format
 - png - this is just a very rough rendering of the structure of the molecule.
+- svg - this is the same as the png rendering with the added benefit that it is a vector image
 - json - this returns a json object with all of the properties of a molecule.
 - Job - there also is a job form on each molecule page that will allow generation of job files for any of the clusters given a few parameters.

 In addition to the files, the page for each structure also includes the exact name, the feature vector, and estimates for the HOMO, LUMO, and Band Gap energies.
-These estimates are calculated using the weights from a 567 dimensional linear regression on the feature vector.
-The linear regression was trained on ~1000 benzobisazole structures.
+These estimates are calculated using a support vector machines predictor which was trained on about 1100 single core benzobisazole structures with side lengths less than 5 aryl groups.

 ### Jobs ###